A Dupe for This Jennifer Aniston-Loved Face Massager Is on Sale

-There's a Dupe for This Jennifer Aniston-Loved Face Massager -- and It's on Sale for Prime Day
+There's a Dupe for This Jennifer Aniston-Loved Face Massager -- and It's Still on Sale After Prime Day

-Amazon Prime Day is filled with amazing beauty deals, including a dupe for a Jennifer Aniston-loved face roller.
-The Yeamon Massage Roller Set includes a gold 3D roller massager and a T-shape electric energy massage device, which is currently on sale for $15 (regularly $19).
+Amazon Prime Day was filled with amazing beauty deals, including a dupe for a Jennifer Aniston-loved face roller.
+The Yeamon Massage Roller Set includes a gold 3D roller massager and a T-shape electric energy massage device, which is currently still on sale for $17 even though Amazon's annual shopping event has officially ended.

 The T-shape face roller is a great dupe for the $195 Jillian Dempsey Gold Bar, a 24-carat gold plated vibrating facial massage device.
 Aniston told InStyle she uses the tool for her complexion.